buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 #### Platform Team

-In this cases, the existence of the **component maintainer** role will provide the rules to the platform team lead or platform maintainers to nominate (following the guidelines describe in the next section) a **component maintainer**.
+In these cases, the existence of the **component maintainer** role will provide the rules to the platform team lead or platform maintainers to nominate (following the guidelines describe in the next section) a **component maintainer**.

 ##### Integration with the Cloud Native Ecosystem

-In case [kpack](https://github.com/pivotal/kpack) is donated to CNB, [kpack](https://github.com/pivotal/kpack) maintainers could become **component maintainers** of this component and keep doing all the activities required for maintaining the lights on in the project without having to assume the whole set of responsibilities of a team maintainer.
-Also, platform maintainers will not be overwhelm being the sole reviewers/approvers for PRs for [kpack](https://github.com/pivotal/kpack) if they are not familiar with this project.
+In case [kpack](https://github.com/pivotal/kpack) is donated to CNB, [kpack](https://github.com/pivotal/kpack) maintainers could become **component maintainers** of this component and keep doing all the activities required for maintaining the lights on in the project without having to assume the whole set of responsibilities of a Platform team maintainer.
+Also, platform maintainers will not be overwhelm being the sole reviewers/approvers for [kpack's](https://github.com/pivotal/kpack) pull requests if they are not familiar with the project.

 ##### Adding Cosign integration